litchipi/rust-bare-metal-rpi3/IDEA.md

     - Starts / stop a new process
   - Send operations requests to any free CPU, or wait for one to be freed before
   - Then go back to WFE / WFI

+## MIDI

+Get MIDI messages from UART
+When connected to PC:
+- Can send data over UART to test

+Uses baudrate of 31250